Rosuav/Gypsum/plugins/README.rst

 Every plugin has a name, which is the file name without any path or the ".pike" extension.
 Plugins are loaded in directory-walk order, but once bootstrapping is complete, only the file name matters.
 Initialization order can thus be modified by moving scripts into subdirectories.
+Note that a plugin should not depend on any other plugin; initialization order should not affect anything more significant than, say, the order of their status bar entries.

 A plugin may inherit any combination of the following, to gain access to Gypsum facilities and to implement the hook's functionality.
 Also, a